-Coastal Alaska lives with the most serious tsunami risk in the United States.
+Coastal Alaska communities live with the most serious tsunami risk in the United States.
 Historically, tsunamis generated by earthquakes in Alaska have caused damage and loss of life along the West Coast and across the Pacific.
 Here in Alaska, though, tsunamis generated by nearby earthquakes represent “near-field” hazards.
-In other words, people have minutes rather than hours to reach safety.
+This means people may have minutes rather than hours to reach safety.

 The Earthquake Center works to make our coastal communities safer by providing state and local officials with the best possible information for addressing the tsunami hazards faced by their communities.
 We tackle community safety through the following projects:

 In partnership with the Alaska Division of Geological and Geophysical Surveys and the Alaska Division of Homeland Security and Emergency Management, we evaluate and map potential inundation using numerical modeling of tsunami wave dynamics.
 The maps incorporate the best tsunami science available at the time of publication.